muratk5n/thirdwave/en/mbl/2024/week40.md

 # Week 40

+A correct, already unified theory would have been settled on by now if Eurasia remained the center of science.
+US stewardship is the prime culprit in the deadlock we find ourselves in.

+---

+The Albert quote below fittingly became huge in America after he arrived there because it suited to the culture code of the land, one they attached themselves - DREAM.
+But after decades of "imaginative" and dreamy shit where are we?
+Nowhere.
+Two fundamental theories cannot be reconciled, unification attempts failed and failed even after mammoth efforts expanded, including Albert's.
+Clearly imagination is not the most important factor.

+---

+Not true.
+Knowledge is more important than imagination.
+If we assign weights I'd say 90% knowledge 10% imagination.

+We also need to ask the question "what kind of imagination?".
+We need the type of imagination that is straightforward, internally consistent, and has a certain craft attached to it that makes it a solid base for what's to follow.
+Space-time could be wildly imaginative but is not crafty, incorrect, essentially a weak idea.

+Einstein: "Imagination is more important than knowledge"

+---

+Surah Al-Anfal: "They planned, but Allah also planned.
+And Allah is the best of planners."

+---

+The moneyed class, the private complex does not have to congregate anywhere, secretly scheme about stuff..
+They are organized like al-Qaida, there are seperate, independent cells which are loosely tied together via ideology.
+This is how they do economic terrorism.
+To fight it the oppo must fight all the cells, along with the ideology itself.

+---

+George Carlin: "You don't need a formal conspiracy when interests converge"

+---

+Ukraine before the war was an oligarch-controlled, corrupt country led by the US proconsul Nuland where elections had become a mere show.
+Historically we also know US overthrew democracies via coups..
+It seems as the United States is the real threat to democracy.

+---

+NST: "GCC reassure Tehran of neutrality in Iran-Israel conflict"

+---

+Politico: "US officials quietly backed Israel’s military push against Hezbollah"

+---

+TASS: "If US moves to resume nuclear tests, Moscow will respond in kind — Russian diplomat"

+---

+TASS: "Japan maintains the course toward solving the territorial dispute and signing a peace treaty with Russia, despite difficulties in the Japanese-Russian relationship, Japan’s new Prime Minister Shigeru Ishiba said, delivering his first keynote speech in parliament"

+---

 Doctorow: "Epic Systems makes the dominant electronic health record (EHR) system in America..
 How could a product so manifestly unfit for